 Mortgage interest rates

-Mortgage offer interest rate
+Mortgage offer interest rate in the Netherlands

 The basic interest rate in your mortgage offer can consist of the mortgage offer interest or agreements about current interest rates and downward-tracked interest rates.
 Usually, the interest in the mortgage offer is also the definitive set interest rate you will pay when the mortgage term starts.
 We call this the mortgage interest rate.
 This interest rate can be fixed during the fixed-rate period that you have chosen, or there may be a variable interest rate.